 The relevance is seen, felt and lived in agriculture, medicine, arts, commerce and virtually every field in our world.
-From the use of drones in agriculture to improve crop production and monitor crop growth, to the use of robots for surgeries with more precision, flexibility and control compared to the conventional surgery, to the cashless policy which allows individuals to be more comfortable to carry only a smart card everywhere they go rather than take cash along; technology is changing the way we live and improving our lives.
+From the use of drones in agriculture to improve crop production and monitor crop growth, to the use of robots for surgeries with more precision, flexibility and control compared to conventional surgery, to the cashless policy which allows individuals to be more comfortable carrying only a smart card everywhere they go rather than take cash along; technology is changing the way we live and improving our lives.
 What is even more fascinating is the continuous advancement in the tech space.
 The future of work obviously is in the tech space.
 As we all know, the 4th industrial revolution which will be purely driven by tech is around the corner.
 Tech is the engine of this age.

 How does this need and relevance relate to students?